CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

-As we saw in the Discovery guide, the `ags_sociodemogr_e92b1637` dataset contains socio-demographic variables aggregated at the Census block group level.
-Let's try and find a variable for total population.
+As we saw in the Data Discovery guide, the `ags_sociodemogr_e92b1637` dataset contains socio-demographic variables aggregated to the Census block group level.

+Let's try and find a variable for total population:

 ```python